 Key findings from previous research include:

-• Under the project 4 per mile soil,using a blanket approach for profiling global SOC stock, agricultural-managed soils had the greatest potential for carbon sequestration (Minasny et al., 2017).
+• Agricultural-managed soils have the greatest potential for carbon sequestration (Minasny et al., 2017).

-• In Ireland, 29 of the 36 sites sampled had a carbon deficit > 0 implying that Irish agricultural soils have the potential to sequester carbon.
+• In Ireland, 29 of the 36 sites sampled had a carbon deficit > 0 implying that Irish agricultural soils have the potential to sequester carbon (Kiely et al., 2017).

-• In Northern Ireland, no permanent till meadows had the greatest carbon sequestration potential, however, such grasslands had lower dry matter yields and reduced feed units compared to arable systems.
+• In Northern Ireland, no permanent till meadows had the greatest carbon sequestration potential, however, such grasslands had lower dry matter yields and reduced feed units compared to arable systems (Castelli et al., 2017)

-• Implementation of good grassland management techniques can help in carbon sequestration even at deeper soil depths (Castelli et al., 2017; Kiely et al., 2017; Rodrigues et al., 2021).
+• Implementation of good grassland management techniques can help in carbon sequestration even at deeper soil depths (Kiely et al., 2017; Rodrigues et al., 2021).

 Links to more research